 - Preheat oven to 400 F.

-- Cut spaghetti squash is half and scoop the seeds from the center using a spoon.
+- Cut spaghetti squash (6-8 pounds) in half and scoop the seeds from the center using a spoon.

 - Brush the cut side of each half with vegetable oil, and place on a rimmed baking sheet cut side down.

 - Bake in preheated oven for 30-40 minutes, or until your squash is done once the squash is fork-tender.

 - Run a fork through the flesh of the spaghetti squash to form "noodles".

 - While squash is cooking, cook Italian sausage (1 pound) in a large skillet over medium-high heat, breaking up with the back of your spoon as it cooks.
 Cook until no pink is left.

 - Place cooked meat on a paper towel-lined plate and set aside.